OSInside/kiwi/doc/source/index.rst

 *  ZFS filesystem

-   The successor for zfs is btrfs in the opensource world.
-All major distributions put on btrfs.
-This and the proprietary attitude of zfs obsoletes the feature.
+   The successor for ZFS is Btrfs in the opensource world.
+All major distributions put on Btrfs.
+This and the proprietary attitude of ZFS obsoletes the feature.

 *  Reiserfs filesystem

    The number of people using this filesystem is decreasing.
-For image building reiserfs was an interesting filesystem however with btrfs and xfs there are good non inode based alternatives out there.
-Therefore we don't continue supporting reiserfs.
+For image building reiserfs was an interesting filesystem however with Btrfs and XFS there are good non inode based alternatives out there.
+Therefore we don't continue supporting Reiserfs.

 *  Btrfs seed based live systems

-   A btrfs seed device is an alternative for other copy on write filesystems like overlayfs.
+   A Btrfs seed device is an alternative for other copy on write filesystems like overlayfs.
 Unfortunately the stability of the seed device when used as cow part in a live system was not as good as we provide with overlayfs and clicfs.
 Therefore this variant is no longer